Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/Chatbot.md

 ---
 # Overview

 AWS Chatbot is an interactive agent that integrates with AWS services to enable DevOps and software development teams to receive alerts, execute commands, and interact with AWS resources directly through a chat interface.
-This service supports popular chat platforms such as Slack and Amazon Chime, making it accessible and convenient for teams to manage their AWS environment in a collaborative and real-time manner.
+This service supports popular chat platforms such as Slack and [[Chime]], making it accessible and convenient for teams to manage their AWS environment in a collaborative and real-time manner.

 ### Key Features of AWS Chatbot

 1. **Chat Integration**: AWS Chatbot can be configured to work with Slack and Amazon Chime, allowing teams to receive notifications and execute commands within the chat channels they already use for communication.

-2. **Alerts and Notifications**: It integrates with Amazon CloudWatch and AWS SNS (Simple Notification Service) to deliver alerts about the status of AWS resources directly into a chat channel.
+2. **Alerts and Notifications**: It integrates with Amazon [[CloudWatch]] and [[Simple Notification Service|Amazon SNS]] (Simple Notification Service) to deliver alerts about the status of AWS resources directly into a chat channel.
 This helps teams to monitor their applications and respond quickly to changes or issues.

-3. **Execute Commands**: Users can run AWS CLI (Command Line Interface) commands directly from the chat interface to retrieve information or take action on AWS resources.
+3. **Execute Commands**: Users can run AWS [[Command Line Interface]] (Command Line Interface) commands directly from the chat interface to retrieve information or take action on AWS resources.
 This capability is managed through IAM (Identity and Access Management) policies to ensure security and control.

 4. **Customizable Notifications**: AWS Chatbot allows customization of notification details, providing control over the information that is sent to the chat channels.
 This ensures that teams receive relevant and actionable data.